Hermit cookies take two forms: drop and bar. They are reminiscent of a fruit-cake.

 1 large egg

-2/3 cup raisins (or currants, or dried cranberries, small diced candied fruit and/or nuts – your choice!)
+2/3 cup raisins (or currants, dried cranberries, small diced candied fruit and/or nuts – use the combination of your choice!)

 - In a medium bowl, whisk together the flour, baking soda, spices, and salt.
 Set aside.

 - In a large bowl or in the bowl of a standing mixer, cream the butter and sugar until light and fluffy.
 Add the molasses and egg and continue to beat, scraping the sides of the bowl with a rubber spatula if necessary.
 Gradually add the flour and spices mixture until just combined.